Mahindra draws up $423 mln turnaround plan for Korean unit Ssangyong

 ($1 = 71.2502 Indian rupees)

-(Reporting by Promit Mukherjee in Mumbai, writing by Aditi Shah Editing by Chizu Nomiyama)
+(Reporting by Promit Mukherjee in Mumbai, writing by Aditi Shah Editing by Chizu Nomiyama and Louise Heavens)

 ((aditi.shah@tr.com; +91-11-4954 8023, +91-11-3015 8023; Reuters Messaging: aditi.shah.thomsonreuters.com@reuters.net; twitter: @aditishahsays))